manifold-systems/manifold/docs/articles/metaprogramming.md

 inspection while editing code that uses them.
 But these features exist exclusively in runtime space, there is no static type information to help editors and IDEs assist with discovering and using them.
 Thus, the cataloging of structure, ownership, references, and names of features produced from metaprogramming is largely foisted on the developer's memory and library expertise.
-Much grok is required.
+Much grok required.
 As a consequence, Python's reputation for being simple and easy to comprehend quickly diminishes when powerful libraries are in play.
 The price of dark coding magic is the darkness.

-# Static metaprogramming?
+# Well-lit magic

 Code generation alone is not metaprogramming, but it's the only trick static languages possess in their repertoire of magic acts.
 Yes, metaprogramming is loosely code generation at runtime, so in theory almost anything generated at runtime can be